Armin-WebDev/weather_app/README.md

-# weather_app
+# weather_app for begginers
-simple Python weather app
+simple Python to get current weather skills used in this app: api , database, python